monkarc/blogger/test.md

 Adding new fields to the forms using form inheritence in forms.py forms.save() command to save the details to the DB

-Formatting the registration forms automatically using crispy-forms package pip install the package > add it to installed_apps in settings.py > now its is available to load into html page files as {% load crispy_forms_tags %}
+Formatting the registration forms automatically using crispy-forms package (used for showing the forms in crispy fashion) pip install the package > add it to installed_apps in settings.py > now its is available to load into html page files as {% load crispy_forms_tags %}

+CH7
+User Authentication page (login and logout pages)